Browse Parts for Cummins Powered Rams and Titan XD's Online by Year and Generation

 We offer a vast assortment of performance upgrades, original equipment replacement components, suspension systems, recovery equipment, lighting, accessories......you get the point, we carry a LOT of Cummins parts for your truck.
 Whether you are looking for Cummins performance parts to deliver more power, fuel economy, enhanced suspension, or just some routine maintenance items, no problem, we have you covered.
 Your first step is to pick your proper vehicle from the options, which will then direct you to numerous categories to better help you find what you're looking for.
-But first, for those looking for an overview of the different generations of Dodge Ram Cummins, below are all of the highlights (and some pitfalls) of each main model year range.
+But first, for those looking for an overview of the different generations of Dodge Ram trucks with Cummins diesel engines, below are all of the highlights (and some pitfalls) of each main model year range.

 5.9 12-valve VE 1989 to 1993

 This variant of Cummins was used in stationary power equipment and other industrial machines since the early 80’s, but it was first installed in the Dodge Ram in 1989 and continued until 1993.
 It’s a 5.9 liter inline six-cylinder turbodiesel with two valves per cylinder.
 Fuel is injected directly into the cylinder via a Bosch VE rotary style injection pump, and the engines were rated at 160hp and 400lb.ft. of torque, a game-changer for the era when the best gas V8’s were making around 330 pounds of torque.
 The earliest models were non-intercooled, but in mid-1991, the engines came fitted with an air to air intercooler.
 It is not uncommon for these early diesels to knock down 24-26 mpg and to last for many hundreds of thousands of miles with little more than basic maintenance.
 There are a few upgrades which can help extend the life of your Cummins, and it’s not too hard (or expensive) to bump up the power output just a little bit.